 I came across an interview that Head Coach Brad Stevens of the Boston Celtics gave the other day.
 He had found out that he was not given a single vote for “Head Coach of the Year” in the National Basketball Association (NBA) by his coaching peers.
-Instead the coaches all had given majority vote to Dwayne Casey of the Toronto Raptors.
+Instead, the coaches all had given the majority vote to Dwayne Casey of the Toronto Raptors.
 It’s not that he isn’t well respected in the coaching community.
-It was more that he was overlooked and there were viable candidates.
+It was more than he was overlooked and there were viable candidates.

 The way the reporter posed the question it would have been easy for.